cml87/SpringCore_111_forJenkins/README.md

 </beans>
 ```

+A standard name for this file is `applicationContext.xml`.
+Even though this modality to configure Spring beans is not popular anymore (now people prefer Java configuration and annotations) it actually allows for a better separation of concerns.

 #### xml: constructor injection

 The xml file above shows an example xml beans configuration, and constructor dependency injection.
 Here we have a _Spring bean_ for each class of our code.
 Spring beans are nothing more than JavaBeans managed by the Spring IoC Container.
 Each bean in this file will replace the `new` keyword when we create an object.
 The Spring IoC container will read the configuration data from this xml file and will create the objects automatically.